mafatekhov/resnet-experiments/README.md

        Convert a calibrated/trained model to a quantized model

 3. Gather metrics
-    Accuracy and latency data was collected fir the resulting 6 models - pt and jit models for FP and quantized versions of Resnet18/34/50.
+    Accuracy and latency data was collected for the resulting 18 models - pt and jit models for FP and quantized versions of Resnet18/34/50.
     All models were inferred on a Intel(R) Core(TM) i9-9880H CPU @ 2.30GHz.

 4. Compare with OpenVINO PTQ
     Additional steps were taken to compare Pytorch PTQ/QAT with OpenVINO PTQ.
 To achieve this, all models were dumped to ONNX.
-    Later, models were converted to IR, baseline performance was collected via [DL Workbench](https://docs.openvino.ai/2021.2/workbench_docs_Workbench_DG_Install_from_Docker_Hub_mac.html), and models were quantized with the Default method provided my OpenVINO calibration tool.
+    Later, models were converted to IR, baseline performance was collected via [DL Workbench](https://docs.openvino.ai/2021.2/workbench_docs_Workbench_DG_Install_from_Docker_Hub_mac.html), and models were quantized with the Default method provided by OpenVINO calibration tool.

 ## Results: